Using Business Analyst Web App you can create custom infographic templates for analysis of your sites.

 - Click the Maps tab and from the project panel, load a site on the map.

 - Click Infographics to view the infographics for this site.If this is the first time you're running an infographic, you will be prompted to save the default infographic (which you may change in the drop-down menu), and the viewer (default selection is full screen infographic viewer but you may change it to slide show).
 Click Save.

 The My Book Marketing Profile infographic for the site is displayed in full screen mode, for the first ring.
-There are several controls at the top.
-E.g., you may select a different infographic from the drop-down menu on the top left, change the selection to a different ring from the drop-down menu, fit page, edit, share, export, and print.
+There are several controls at the top— for example, you may select a different infographic from the drop-down menu on the top left, change the selection to a different ring from the drop-down menu, fit page, edit, share, export, and print.
 The chart in the lower right has a control you can click to switch to table view and sort the values.

 You can also change this setting under Preferences > Reports > Infographics.